 The funny answer to that question is that it’s an acronym: Guys Only Ladies Forbidden.
 But that’s completely wrong.

-I’ve read a lot about the origin of the word over the years, and I’m not convinced about this explanation, either.
-Klof, a a stick and ball game has been played in the Netherland since at least 1297.
-But it’s a long way from Kolf to Golf.
+One theory is that it derives from Klof, a stick and ball game has been played in the Netherland since at least 1297.
+But it is a long way from Kolf to Golf.
 Kolf is played on an indoor course some 17.5 metres long and 5 metres wide, marked with looping scoring lines, and with an ornate wooden post planted at each end.
 And, the name of the club apparently is a kliek.
 (Dutch speaking readers should correct me on this, if necessary.)
 At any rate, the explanation might be more convincing if the Dutch game in any way resembled the Scottish.
 It doesn’t.

 Further, lots of countries have played stick-and-ball games.
 The Romans had a stick and leather ball game called paganica.
 The Chinese had such a game.
 And the Maya.
 So did the Belgians and French, with a game called chole.
 That a game is played with a stick and ball doesn’t make it a precursor to golf.
 Everybody had a stick-and-ball game.
 So there’s no reason to suppose that the Scots had to borrow theirs from someone else.